 Broken frame to the drawers,

-Plenty of damage to the drawer fronts from someone trying to pry it out with a screwdriver.
+Also, plenty of damage to the drawer fronts from someone trying to pry it out with a screwdriver.
 The the inside guides were falling out and a dozen nails were sent into them through the sides trying to get them to stay.
 And…looked like someone tried to refinish this piece and did a sloppy job.
 They got it all over the marble and didn’t even bother to remove the knobs.
 Plus, there were plenty of bristles stuck in the finish.

 There is paint in all the crevices, and those top two drawers were flopping up and down like a mouth speaking to me from missing their hardware.
 Hot mess, shall we say?
 See…it’s opening up begging me to save it. hee hee hee.